-A planning and/or building permit may be required to install fixed items.
 Some areas of Council are located within a Heritage Overlay, which may limit what can be permitted and controls the style, appearance, and visual impact created to ensure there is not a detrimental impact on the heritage value of buildings and the streetscape.
+This will be confirmed through the planning or building permit process.